What is an encephalocele?

-An encephalocele (pronounced in-SEF-a-lo-seal) is a rare birth defect.
-It occurs early in a woman’s pregnancy when part of the developing baby’s skull does not close completely.
+An encephalocele (pronounced in-SEF-a-lo-seal) is a birth defect that affects the brain.
+It occurs early in a woman’s pregnancy when part of the baby’s skull does not close all the way.
 Part of the baby’s brain may come through the hole in the skull.
-Sometimes, part of the membrane that covers the brain and spinal cord (meninges) and cerebrospinal fluid (CSF) a lso come through the opening in the skull.
+Sometimes, part of the membrane that covers the brain and spinal cord (meninges) and cerebrospinal fluid (CSF) also come through the hole in the skull.

 Normally, a baby’s brain and spinal cord (central nervous system) develop inside a structure called the neural tube.
-When the neural tube does not close properly, part of the brain may stick outside the neural tube.
-Either skin or a thin membrane covers the portion of the brain that is outside the skull.
+When the neural tube does not close the normal way, part of the brain may stick outside the neural tube.
+Either skin or a thin membrane covers the part of the brain that is outside the skull.
 Doctors call this covering a sac.